pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/crummey-trust-template.md

 **Option A - Other Children**:
 Equally among the Grantor's other children, per stirpes.

-**Option B - Dynasty Trust**:
+**Option B - Legacy Trust**:
-To the [DYNASTY TRUST NAME] to be held for the benefit of the Beneficiary's descendants, per stirpes.
+To the [Legacy TRUST NAME] to be held for the benefit of the Beneficiary's descendants, per stirpes.

 **Option C - Specific Contingent Beneficiaries**:
 [SPECIFY CONTINGENT BENEFICIARIES]